 Hunting has had a profound effect upon landscapes and ecologies, and has both preserved and destroyed whole species of animals and birds.

 About 10,000 years ago man first began to domesticate animals and plant crops.
-From settled farming communities producing an excess of food came the ability to specialise, to learn other craft skills, to live in towns, and to become civilised.
+From settled farming communities, now producing an excess of food, came the ability to specialise, to learn other craft skills, to live in towns, and to become civilised.

 Hunting offered excitement, tested strength, courage, skill and was an opportunity for the wealthy to show off, as can be seen by some of the fabulously decorated weapons.

-To many today hunting is repulsive and indefensible, to others it is right and natural, and to some it is still essential for survival.
+For many today, hunting is repulsive and indefensible; to others it is a natural right; and for some it is still essential for survival.